jnears/iserfrontend-rails/README.md

 Simply require iserwww from your JavaScript and CSS application manifests.

-In file `/app/assets/javascripts/application.js`, add the line
+In file `/app/assets/javascripts/application.js`, add the line:

       //= require iserwww

-In file `/app/assets/stylesheets/application.js`, add the line
+In file `/app/assets/stylesheets/application.js`, add the line:

       *= require iserwww